-- from the annual period beginning on 1 January 2021 for those amendments that are effective for annual periods beginning on or after 1 January 2021, except as marked as ("") which is not applicable to the Group and the Company. - from the annual period beginning on 1 January 2022 for those amendments that are effective for annual periods beginning on or after 1 January 2022, except as marked as ("") which is not applicable to the Group and the Company. - from the annual period beginning on 1 January 2023 for the accounting standard and amendments that are effective for annual periods beginning on or after 1 January 2023, except for MFRS 17 which is not applicable to the Group and the Company.
+- from the annual period beginning on 1 January 2022 for those amendments that are effective for annual periods beginning on or after 1 January 2022, except as marked as ("\") which are not applicable to the Group and of the Company. - from the annual period beginning on 1 January 2023 for the accounting standard and amendments that are effective for annual periods beginning on or after 1 January 2023, except as marked as ("\") which are not applicable to the Group and of the Company.

-During the financial year, the Group has early adopted the amendment to MFRS 16, Leases - COVID-19-Related Rent Concessions which is effective for annual periods beginning on or after 1 June 2020.
+During the financial year, the Group has early adopted the amendment to MFRS 16, Leases -Covid-19-Related Rent Concessions beyond 30 June 2021 which is effective for annual periods beginning on or after 1 April 2021.

-The initial application of the abovementioned accounting standards and amendments are not expected to have any material financial impact to the current period and prior period financial statements of the Group and the Company.
+The initial application of the accounting standards, interpretations or amendments are not expected to have any material financial impacts to the current period and prior period financial statements of the Group and the Company.